UVA Orientation Leaders (OLs) are students who are well-respected, academically successful, and leaders in their community.

 Orientation Leaders will remain in residence in the facilities provided during training and Summer Orientation sessions.
 Specifically, Orientation Leaders must stay in their assigned residence halls on Sunday and Wednesday nights prior to each orientation session, and on Mondays and Thursdays during orientation sessions.
 Orientation Leaders are, however, encouraged to stay in the residence halls throughout their employment.

-Orientation Leaders may not commit to any other compensatory or non-compensatory engagements that would interfere with their employment during the Orientation work period (June 17–August 1 and August 21–24).
+Orientation Leaders may not commit to any other compensatory or non-compensatory engagements that would interfere with their employment during the Orientation work period (June 14–July 29 and August 17–25).
 Orientation Leaders are allowed to enroll in Summer Session I only, as Orientation Leader work dates conflict with Summer Sessions II and III.

 Compensation & Benefits